 You are billed on a per-credit basis in the summer term.

-Once per term, a Class Roster is mailed to each of your instructors.
+Once per term, a Class Roster is provided to each of your instructors.
 If the instructor does not read the names listed on the roster to the class, check with him or her to make sure that your name appears on the roster.
-If you are attending a class but your name does not appear on the roster, you should come to the Enrollment Services Office immediately.
+If you are attending a class but your name does not appear on the roster, you should contact the Enrollment Services Office immediately.
 You must be enrolled in a class in order to earn credit for the class.

 Please note, that a class for which you are “waitlisted” does not guarantee you an enrollment.
 A seat must open up and you must then be moved into the class in order to be registered in the class.